What is a Community?

 Can I add external contributors (e.g. my customers or partners) to a project in TaskRay?

 Yes!
-With TaskRay in Communities you may create an online portal for your customers and vendors to access their projects, view status, and work on any tasks assigned to them.
+With TaskRay in Communities, you can create an online portal for your customers and vendors to access their projects, view status, and work on any tasks assigned to them.
 TaskRay in Communities requires your customers and vendors to be assigned a Salesforce Communities license in addition to a TaskRay license.

 Which Communities templates does TaskRay support?

-TaskRay may be used in the Visualforce + Tabs or Napili templates.
+TaskRay may be used in Lightning or Classic Communities.
 Please note in the Visualforce + Tabs (Salesforce Classic) template, you will not be able to use TaskRay Lightning components in your Community.
-Napili offers powerful customization options including a selection of Lightning components to make a community unique to your customers.
+Lightning Communities offers powerful customization options including a selection of Lightning components to make a community unique to your customers.
+We see most TaskRay customers configure TaskRay using a Lightning Customer Service Community Template.

 How do I set-up a TaskRay Community?

 While it is possible to build a community from scratch, we offer a TaskRay Quick Start option to get you up and running quickly.
-The Quick Start package will build a TaskRay-specific community using the Napili template.
+The Quick Start package will build a TaskRay-specific community using the Customer Service template.
 Simply follow the Quick Start instructions to get started.

 Which Salesforce license types can I use with TaskRay in Communities?

-TaskRay is compatible with Customer Community Plus, Partner Community, and Employee Community license types.
+TaskRay is compatible with Customer Community, Customer Community Plus, Partner Community, and Employee Community license types.

 Can I use the Customer Communities (not Plus) license type?